 A proportion of the injected fluid returns to the surface through the well, in a process referred to as flowback.
-Flowback contains the fluids that were initially injected into the well, as well as naturally occurring substances within the fractured rock formations, such as minerals, salt, weakly radioactive material and potentially toxic substances such as arsenic, benzene, methane or mercury (Kargbo et al., 2010).
+Flowback contains the fluids that were initially injected into the well, as well as naturally occurring substances within the fractured rock formations, such as minerals. salt. weakly radioactive material and potentially toxic substances such as arsenic, benzene, methane or mercury (Kargbo et al., 2010).
 Flowback must be collected, treated and properly disposed off, as concentrations of contaminants can be very high.
-To reduce transport requirements, flowback can be treated on site and re-injected into the well, but is often stocked on site, in tanks or in open evaporation pits (Manz, 2011).
-In the latter case, air pollution caused by the evaporation of chemicals can be severe (Madsen et al., 2011).
+To reduce transport requirements, flowback can be treated on site and reinjected into the well, but is often stocked on site, in tanks or in open evaporation pits (Manz, 2011).
+In the evaporation of chemicals can be severe (Madsen et Al., 2011).